Responsible Investing (RI)

 Working directly with investee companies

-Through this approach towards stewardship, we encourage transparency and accountability in our investee companies.
+These approaches towards stewardship, encourage transparency and accountability in our investee companies.